G’scheite Bodennutzung: Auszeichnung für FH Kärnten Architektur-Alumni und Forscher

 Jürgen Philipp Wirnsberger, BSc MScDipl.-Ing.
 Dr.

-Christoph BuxbaumFH-Prof.in Arch.
-Dipl.-Ing.
+Christoph BuxbaumFH-Prof.in Dipl.-Ing.

 Angela LambeaFH-Prof. Dr.-Ing.